lukehsiao/BYU_Bomberman/README.md

     The only hard dependencies are:
         ● Requires the Bomberman Cart, Posters, and Controllers.
-        ● Make sure that the area the display will be has a plower plug.
+        ● Make sure that the area the display will be has a power plug.
         ● 6 Fruit if you're using the nail-bed fruit controller.
-We recommend Clemintines.
+We recommend Clementine.

     If you want to make modifications, we'd recommend using Windows.
-When modifying, additional dependancies are:
+When modifying, additional dependencies are:
         ● Requires Makey Makey Drivers for Windows
         ● Requires Arduino ISE
         ● Requires Makey Makey plug-in for Arduino to reprogram